Search intention and search engine optimization go hand in hand. However, search intention is an often ignored factor in most SEO strategies.

 What a general SEO plan looks like?

-You start with keyword research and create a list of high volume search terms, put together a list of keyword modifiers, and start building content that contains those keywords.
+You start with keyword research and create a list of high-volume search terms, put together a list of keyword modifiers, and start building content that contains those keywords.
 While it sounds all good and dandy, this approach completely ignores search intention.
 Mostly, content writers get instructions from SEOs that talk about word count, which keywords to use, and how many times to use them.
-Page type and the types of the keyword being used on the page rarely comes into consideration, and that’s where most SEOs drop the ball.
+Page type and the types of the keyword being used on the page rarely come into consideration, and that’s where most SEOs drop the ball.